 Things You'll Need

-- 2 Letter-size envelopes
+2 letter-size envelopes

-- 1 Large envelope
+1 large envelope

 Order a Santa letter online.
 If you're pressed for time and/or don't want to risk having your child recognize Santa's handwriting as your own, one option is using Santa Mail, which can send personalized Santa letters to your child with the official postmark from the North Pole.
-They also offer certificates to award your child for making it onto Santa's "Good List," in addition to other fun Santa-themed products that you can customize.
+They also offer certificates to award your child for making it onto Santa's "good list" in addition to other fun Santa-themed products that you can customize.

 Kids can also tell Santa about how well they've behaved throughout the year.
-They can ask questions about the North Pole, Mrs. Claus, the elves and reindeer as well.
+They can ask questions about the North Pole, Mrs. Claus, the elves and the reindeer as well.
 This will allow your return letter to be more personalized and convincing.
-Children can mail the letter in a sealed envelope addressed to Santa Claus, North Pole, or drop it in a special letterbox at stores who offer them during the holiday season.
+Children can mail the letter in a sealed envelope addressed to Santa Claus, North Pole or drop it in a special letterbox at stores that offer them during the holiday season.

 Write a return letter to your child from Santa.
 When alone, read your child's letter and write a response.
 Use Christmas-themed stationery to add a festive touch.
 Be sure to disguise your handwriting or enlist someone else to write the letter for you.
-(You can also type it and print it out.)
+(You can also type it and print it.)
 Answer any questions they asked in their letter and personalize Santa's response by including the following:

 - Hometown ("Can't wait to fly into __ to drop off your Christmas surprise!")

-- Good Behavior or Notable Accomplishments
+- Good behavior or notable accomplishments

 - Details from the North Pole (Mrs. Claus, elves, reindeer, etc.)